 Others are new and very innovative.

-First and foremost, picking systems need to be differentiated according to the type of automation.
-In some warehouses and productions it makes no sense to use complex and expensive automation.
-On the other hand, in comparison, a high-performance dispatch warehouse cannot be fully implemented without automation.
+First and foremost, picking systems must differ according to the type of automation.
+In some warehouses and productions it does not make sense to use complex and expensive automation.
+On the other hand, in comparison, a high performance shipping warehouse cannot be fully implemented without automation.

-This results in the following comparison of the picking systems:
+This results in the following comparison of picking systems:

 - Fully automatic

-To be able to operate a fully automated system, a highly qualified technical staff is required.
-Constant monitoring of the systems and immediate reaction in case of malfunctions are imperative.
+In order to operate a fully automated plant, a highly qualified technical staff is required.
+Constant monitoring of the systems and immediate reaction in case of malfunctions are mandatory.

-Due to the high costs, fully automated picking systems are not very common.
+Due to the high cost, the fully automatic picking systems are not very common.

 - Man to goods

-In principle, semi-automatic picking systems are widespread.
-The costs of the hardware and the implementation are kept within manageable limits.
+In principle, semi-automatic picking systems are widely used.
+The costs of hardware and implementation are kept within manageable limits.
 The designs of the systems are not too technically demanding.
 Annual maintenance is usually sufficient for the systems.

-The human being is always in the foreground of manual order picking systems.
-The technical equipment should make the order picker 's work easier, guide him and signal any errors.
+The human being is always in the foreground of manual picking systems.
+The technical equipment should make the picker 's work easier, guide him and signal any errors.

-In a picking warehouse where only pallets are picked, forklift terminals are completely sufficient.
+In a picking warehouse where only pallets are picked, forklift terminals are quite sufficient.
 On the other hand, small parts and small containers find their place in shelves or flow racks.
-In that case, picking trolleys are more suitable.
+Picking carts are then more suitable.